 Project abstract for group kumarv

 Mining Earth Science and Biomedical Data

 The primary objective of this research is to develop novel, high-performance data-mining algorithms and tools for mining large-scale datasets that arise in a variety of applications.
-Some examples are gigabyte datasets collected by earth-observing satellites that must be processed to better understand global scale changes in biosphere processes and patterns, data generated by scientific simulations that can be used to gain insight into the underlying physical processes, data obtained through monitoring network traffic to detect illegal network activities, and large collections of text and hypertext analyzed to extract relevant information.
+One part of this effort involves gigabyte datasets collected by earth-observing satellites that need to be processed to better understand global scale changes in biosphere processes and patterns, as well as data generated by scientific simulations that can be used to gain insight into the underlying physical processes.
 The key technical challenges in mining these datasets include: high volume, dimensionality, and heterogeneity; the spatio-temporal aspect of the data; possible skewed class distribution; the distributed nature of the data; and complexity in converting raw collected data into high level features.
-High-performance data mining is essential to analyze the growing data and provide analysts with automated tools that facilitate some of the steps needed for hypothesis generation and evaluation.